 Judge Alex.
-S. Macaulay was born on Sullivans Island, South Carolina, January 31, 1942.
+S. Macaulay was born on Sullivans Island, South Carolina, in 1942.
 He is the son of the late Dr. Neill Webster and Eliza Singleton (Barron) Macaulay and is married to the former Maria Locke Boineau.
 They have two children, Mrs. Maria M. Sellers and Dr. Alexander Stephens, Jr., and six grandchildren-- Maria Locke and Sarah Calhoun Sellers, and Eliza Maxwell, Lee Edward, Kate Eleanor, and Julia Webster Macaulay.

 Judge Macaulay was reared in Richland County, attended the public schools, and graduated from The Citadel, with a Bachelor of Arts degree in history.
 He served in the United States Army, to include a tour in Vietnam where he was awarded the Combat Medic's Badge, Bronze Star and Air Medal.
 After his military service, he attended the University of South Carolina School of Law on the "G.I.Bill," graduating in 1970 with a Juris Doctor degree.

 In law school, Alex.
 Macaulay was a law clerk in the Office of the South Carolina Attorney General.
 Upon admission to the bar, he was an Assistant Attorney General from 1970 through 1972, representing the state and its agencies, to include the Alcoholic Beverage Control Commission, Department of Social Services and Department of Highways and Public Transportation, in trials and appeals as well as in criminal prosecutions.